Global Strong Solution for 3D Viscous Incompressible Heat Conducting Navier-Stokes Flows with Non-negative Density: Introduction

 The constant $\mu>0$ is the viscosity coefficient, while positive constants $c_v$ and $\kappa$ are respectively the heat capacity and the ratio of the heat conductivity coefficient over the heat capacity.

-When $\theta=0$, the system \eqref{1.1} reduces to the well-known nonhomogeneous incompressible Navier-Stokes equations and there are a lot of results on the existence in the literature.
-In the case that the viscosity $\mu$ is a constant, Kazhikov \cite{K1974} (see also \cite{AKM1990}) proved that when $\rho_0$ is bounded away from zero, the nonhomogeneous Navier-Stokes equations have at least one global weak solution in the energy space.
+There is huge literature on the studies about the theory of well-posedness of solutions to the Cauchy problem and the initial boundary value problem for the nonhomogeneous incompressible Navier-Stokes equations due to the physical importance, complexity, rich phenomena and mathematical challenges, refer to \cite{AKM1990,PZ2012,HW2015,L1996,CK2004,CK2008,CK2003, CHW2013,L2015,LSZ2016,PZZ2013,HW2014,Z2015,HW2013,S1990} and references therein.
+When the viscosity $\mu$ is a positive constant, Kazhikov \cite{K1974} (see also \cite{AKM1990}) proved the nonhomogeneous Navier-Stokes equations have at least one global weak solution in the energy space provided the initial density $\rho_0$ is bounded away from zero.
 In addition, he also proved the global existence of strong solutions to this system for small data in three space dimensions and all data in two dimensions.
-When the initial data may contain vacuum states, Simon \cite{S1990} obtained the global existence of weak solutions, and Choe-Kim \cite{CK2003} proposed a compatibility condition and investigated the local existence of strong solutions, which was later improved by Craig-Huang-Wang \cite{CHW2013} for global strong small solutions.
-On the other hand, in the case that $\mu$ depends on the density $\rho$, Lions \cite[Chapter 2]{L1996} established the global existence of weak solutions to nonhomogeneous Navier-Stokes equations in any space dimensions for the initial density allowing vacuum.
-Recently, Cho-Kim \cite{CK2004} proved the local existence of unique strong solutions for initial data satisfying a natural compatibility condition.
-Very recently, Huang-Wang \cite{HW2015}, and independently by Zhang \cite{Z2015}, showed the global existence of strong solutions on bounded domains under some smallness assumption.
-There are also very interesting investigations about the existence of strong solutions to the 2D nonhomogeneous Navier-Stokes equations, refer to \cite{HW2014,L2015,LSZ2016,PZZ2013}.
+For general data which may contain vacuum states and when $\mu$ depends on $\rho$, Lions \cite{L1996} proved the global existence of weak solutions to the nonhomogeneous Navier-Stokes equations in any space dimensions.
+Yet the uniqueness and regularities of such weak solutions are big open questions even in two space dimension, as was mentioned by Lions in \cite{L1996}.
+Recently, for the initial density allowing vacuum, Choe-Kim \cite{CK2003} proposed a compatibility condition and investigated the local existence of strong solutions, which was later improved by Craig-Huang-Wang \cite{CHW2013} for global strong small solutions.
+However, in the case of two dimensions, when the initial data can be arbitrarily large, Huang-Wang \cite{HW2013} and L\"{u}-Shi-Zhong \cite{LSZ2016}, respectively, showed that the initial boundary value problem and the Cauchy problem of the nonhomogeneous Navier-Stokes equations with vacuum admits a unique global strong solution.
+Very recently, global well-posedness of the strong solution to the multi-dimensional nonhomogeneous Navier-Stokes equations with density-dependent viscosity for initial data with smallness condition and containing vacuum states have been investigated by Huang-Wang \cite{HW2014,HW2015} and Zhang \cite{Z2015}.

-When $\theta\neq0$, Choe-Kim \cite{CK2008} investigated the local existence of strong solutions for the heat conducting viscous incompressible fluids with vacuum.
+For the system \eqref{1.1}, Choe-Kim \cite{CK2008} proved the local existence of strong solutions for the heat conducting viscous incompressible fluids with vacuum.
 However, the global existence of strong solution to the problem \eqref{1.1}--\eqref{1.3} with vacuum is still unknown.
 In fact, this is the main aim of this paper.